 As an industry thought leader, Sharlene has served as chair of the AIA Chicago Interior Architecture Knowledge Community.

-Through her time as a research advocate for the Parkinson’s Disease Foundation and volunteer with the Judd Goldman Adaptive Sailing Foundation, Sharlene has strengthened her unique perspective and human centered approach to design.
+Through her time as a research advocate for the Parkinson’s Foundation and volunteer with the Judd Goldman Adaptive Sailing Foundation, Sharlene has strengthened her unique perspective and human centered approach to design.